-Louise (Pisla) Helmstetter (France) also examines the importance of intergenerational knowledge, but she takes a different approach to remember the past and the customs of her community.
-From the Source to the Sea« (France, 1989) [fil_00189], is a film about the traditional pilgrimage Romani people take to Saintes-Mairies de la Mer to venerate Saint Sarah, nostalgically looking back to the times when Roma wandered freely and were close to Mother Nature.
+Louise (Pisla) Helmstetter (France) also examines the importance of intergenerational knowledge, but she takes a different approach to remembering the past and the customs of her community.
+From the Source to the Sea (France, 1989), is a film about the traditional pilgrimage Romani people take to Saintes-Maries-de-la-Mer to venerate Saint Sarah, nostalgically harking back to the times when Roma wandered freely and were close to ‘Mother Nature’.

-If we consider documentaries as a cinematic form of oral tradition, highly meaningful for the Romani community, then for example testimonies from WWII must be understood as homage to those forgotten by history.
-This is the central theme of the collaborative work between Katrin Seybold and Melanie Spitta in Das falsche Wort: Wiedergutmachung an Zigeunern (Sinti) in Deutschland?« (Germany, 1987).
-The documentary regarding the Pharrajimos goes beyond condemning the atrocities of deportations to concentration camps and denouncing the majority society for forgetting about the Roma victims, but also reports on the poor system of reparations by the German government.
+If we consider documentaries as a cinematic form of oral tradition, which are highly meaningful for the Romani community, then for example testimonies from World War II must be understood as a homage to those forgotten by history.
+This is the central theme of the collaborative work between Katrin Seybold and Melanie Spitta in Das falsche Wort: Wiedergutmachung an Zigeunern (Sinti) in Deutschland?
+(Germany, 1987).
+This documentary on the Pharrajimos goes beyond condemning the atrocities of deportations to concentration camps and denouncing the majority society for forgetting about the Roma victims, in order to report too on the inadequacies of the German government’s system of reparations.

-Das falsche Wort« underlines the sufferings of the German Sinti and Roma, and criticizes the German society for their lack of effort in honoring the memory of the Romani victims of the Porrajimos.
-Simultaneously, the film proposes to recover historical memory through collecting testimonies of survivors and relatives of the victims.
-The slow pace of the film, with very little editing, especially during the interviews, allows the spectator to participate, together with the directors, in the act of listening and thus honoring the memory of the murdered.
-In this manner, the documentary becomes a form of activism, an act of advocacy for the recuperation of the lost voices in this historical narrative.
+Das falsche Wort underlines the sufferings of German Sinti and Roma and criticises German society for their lack of effort in honouring the memory of the Romani victims of the Porrajimos.
+Simultaneously, the film proposes that historical memory should be recovered by collecting the testimonies of survivors and relatives of the victims.
+The slow pace of the film and minimal editing, especially during the interviews, allows the spectator to participate along with the directors in the act of listening and thus honouring the memory of the murdered.
+In this manner, the documentary becomes a form of activism, an act of advocacy for recuperating the lost voices in this historical narrative.

-Documentary as a form of activism
+Documentary as a Form of Activism

-As put forward in the synopsis, the director justifies her actions: »It was necessary to break the frogs.
-If I hadn’t broken them, if I had done nothing to stop that, I wouldn’t be truly addressing the issue, I would be merely concealing it«.
+As put forward in the synopsis, the director justifies her actions: ‘It was necessary to break the frogs.
+If I hadn’t broken them, if I had done nothing to stop that, I wouldn’t be truly addressing the issue, I would be merely concealing it’.
 The act might be seen as symbolic, yet it is immediately transformative of its own reality.

 The position of the filmmaker is a difficult one.
 As Galya Stoyanova, someone who is aware of the responsibilities that come with this representation, underlines in an interview with Romedia:

-»People today have this huge expectation on your shoulders being a filmmaker; they think you should know so much [...].
+‘People today have this huge expectation on your shoulders being a filmmaker; they think you should know so much [...].
 Specially documentaries, they are one of the hardest [...].
-I think the title of being a filmmaker is very heavy.«
+I think the title of being a filmmaker is very heavy.’